SU-ObjC-Team/PixelHunter/README.md

 -  Go to Project > Choose target > Build Phases > Link Binary With Libraries.
 -  Add “AVFoundation.framework”, “MessageUI.framework”, “CoreGraphics.framework” and “CoreMotion.framework”
--  Run application on device
+-  Run the application on a device
--  Shake device
+-  Shake the device
 -  Draw Z on screen
 -  Enjoy!